-The RCMP report warns that "as the petroleum industry expands its operations across Canada, criminal activity associated to the anti-petroleum movement will increase nationally," perhaps contradicting its own claims that the petroleum industry enjoys a broad social license.
+The RCMP report warns that "as the petroleum industry expands its operations across Canada, criminal activity associated to the anti-petroleum movement will increase nationally," perhaps contradicting its own claims that the petroleum industry is generally looked upon favorably by Canadians.

 Whereas the Critical Infrastructure Intelligence Team's 2011 report looks to decades-old examples of environmentally motivated sabotage, the 2014 report has numerous examples of recent incidents, including: "the bombing of the vehicle belonging to a vice president of the Canadian Petroleum Products Institute in Quebec; the series of gas pipeline bombings in Northern B.C.; the firebombing of the Edmonton residence of the retired Syncrude president and chief operating officer… and the destruction of petroleum equipment and threats to petroleum personnel in New Brunswick."